Materials-Consortia/providers/README.md

     - Build commmand: `jekyll build`
     - Publish directory: `_site/`

-  - You are also recommended to set your subdomain in *Domain settings*, or setup your own custom domain.
+  - You are also recommended to configure a subdomain in *Domain settings* at Netlify, or setup your own custom domain.

-- If you are a provider of OPTiMaDe databases and you have set up the index meta-database to point at them, please post a pull-request against [https://github.com/Materials-Consortia/providers](https://github.com/Materials-Consortia/providers) to add the URL for your index meta-database to the central OPTiMaDe providers list.
+- If you are a provider of OPTIMADE databases and you have set up the index meta-database to point at them, please post a pull-request against [https://github.com/Materials-Consortia/providers](https://github.com/Materials-Consortia/providers) to add the URL for your index meta-database to the central OPTIMADE providers list.